Natural Flavour Conservation in a three Higg-doublet Model

-The Yukawa interactions are the same in both models and are briefly discussed in Sec.~\ref{sec:yukawa}.
-Our conclusions are in Sec.~\ref{sec:con} and in the Apendices we show the constraint equations for arbitrary VEVs for model A in the Appendix~\ref{sec:a1} and model B in the Appendix.~\ref{sec:a2}.
+We call this case B. We show that both cases, \textit{before} the spontaneous symmetry breaking (SSB), are related by a weak basis transformation.
+However, \textit{after} the SSB both cases are still equivalent but only in the vacuum alignment is considered here.
+We also consider in this case the situation when the $S_2$ symmetry is softly broken avoiding the mass degeneracy, in this case the equivalence between both cases is also lost.
+The Yukawa interactions are the same in both cases and are briefly discussed in Sec.~\ref{sec:yukawa}.
+In Sec.~\ref{sec:potential} we study the positivity of the scalar potential at the tree level, while in Sec.~\ref{sec:pheno} we consider some phenomenological consequences.
+Our conclusions are in Sec.~\ref{sec:con} and in the appendices we show the constraint equations for arbitrary VEVs, for case A in Appendix~\ref{sec:a1}, and for case B in Appendix.~\ref{sec:a2}.